blund/alan/README.md

 e: none, R, f
 f: none, P0 R, e
 ```
+## Other info / setting up
+This is currently set up for development in Windows, using MSVC, in a partition `W:` with a folder `build` in the root.
+Running `shell.bat` will add `cl` to your path.
+Running `build.bat` will then compile the program.
+You can just compile it in place, but this is useful for debugging..
+I promise.
 ## TODO

 - Printing is currently.. broken.
 The "blank" memory is stored as 0.
 This will probably be fixed by changing it to the ascii value for a space.